 One of Clark’s favorite memories of Shenandoah was experiencing all four seasons.
 Originally from Florida, he says there’s only two seasons there, hot and nuclear.
 He also has great memories of playing on the football team, regardless of whether they won or lost.

-Clark is a homicide detective and SWAT Team Leader for the City of North Port in Florida.
-He has been in law enforcement for ten years now, and was recently promoted to his current position of homicide detective.
-In his role, he is tasked with investigating crimes surrounding homicide, robbery and sexual battery.
+Previously, Clark was a homicide detective and SWAT team leader for the City of North Port in Florida.
+He has been in law enforcement for more than a decade.

 The most rewarding part of Clark’s career is bringing closure and justice to the victims and their families.